stepan662/slaughterhouse/README.md

 Slaughterhouse web e-shop

 This project is based on polymer-cli template.
-To get this working, you need to install additional libraries and programmes.
+To get this working, you need to install additional libraries and programs.
 On linux system use following commands:

 ## Install nodejs and [npm](https://www.npmjs.com/)